-Renee McGregor is well know as a Sports Nutritionist for a number of GB Athletes, her most recent book "Training Food" has been very successful, ranked as #1 on Amazon in Fitness.
-You can look at Renees website here http://eatwellfeelfab.co.uk
+Renee McGregor is well known as a Sports Nutritionist for a number of GB Athletes, her recent book "Training Food" has been very successful, ranked as #1 on Amazon in Fitness.
+You can look at Renee's website here http://eatwellfeelfab.co.uk

-Now one on my personal list would be nut butter – peanut, almond or the wonderful combinations available from Chia charge; coconut and cashew or my absolute favourite, chiacolate pudding nut butter (which also happens to be my favourite).
+Now one on my personal list would be nut butter – peanut, almond or the wonderful combination available from Chia charge; of chiacolate pudding nut butter (which also happens to be my favourite).